Tourniquet (band): Lineup changes and death of Ted Kirkpatrick (2010–2022)

+Reforming Under Gary Lenaire

+In 2024 former Tourniquet members Gary Lenaire, Guy Ritter and Luke Easter formed a Tourniquet tribute band StB (acronym for Stop the Bleeding) along with Anna Sentina on bass, Neil Swanson (Richie Sambora, Orianthi) on guitar and Devin Chaulk (Haste the Day) on drums.
+They performed live at Immortal Fest.
+In February 2025, it was reported that Stop the Bleeding did not have legal rights to the name Tourniquet.
+However, a show performed in Sweden on March 29, 2025, with Lenaire, Ritter, Easter, Sentina, and David Husvik (Extol, Azusa) on drums, was subsequently described by Sentina, Husvik, and the band Extol, respectively, as a Tourniquet concert.
+During a June 7, 2025, live performance, Stop the Bleeding announced a name change to Tourniquet.
+Members include Lenaire on vocals and guitar, Luke Easter and Guy Ritter on vocals, and Anna Sentina on bass.
+The band performed two live shows that year and began recording a new album.
+On February 26, 2026, Lenaire announced that Ritter would not be appearing on the forthcoming album.

 Musical style

 Tourniquet's early albums are technical thrash metal and characterized by a dark atmosphere.
 The songwriting is technically precise, and drummer Ted Kirkpatrick is known to play the guitar parts himself when he thinks that the other members' playing is not precise enough.
 Kirkpatrick's drumming incorporates poly-rhythms and peculiar, technical patterns.
 The band's first album is influenced by 1980s speed metal, but on later releases the band began incorporating more classical music in their songwriting, most notably on the albums Psycho Surgery and Pathogenic Ocular Dissonance.
 This is mostly due to Kirkpatrick's role as the main songwriter.
 Kirkpatrick cites Beethoven, Bach, and other classical composers as some of his primary musical influences.
 While there are some progressive elements on Pathogenic Ocular Dissonance, such as on "The Skeezix Dilemma", their later releases Microscopic View of a Telescopic Realm and Where Moth and Rust Destroy have more marked progressive metal influences.

 Tourniquet's lyrical influences span a wide range; ranging from Old Testament narrative to medical allegories, to Edgar Allan Poe type descriptive horror.
 Many Kirkpatrick-penned lyrics incorporate medical terminology.
 Tourniquet has also dealt with unique social issues as well.
 "Ark of Suffering" (from Stop the Bleeding) generated significant attention by addressing animal abuse.
 "Ruminating Virulence" (from Pathogenic Ocular Dissonance) discusses the severely disabled.
 "Twilight" (from Vanishing Lessons) addresses the neglect of the elderly.
 All of these topics are addressed from a Biblical perspective.